Key takeaways:

 How does it compare to ServiceTitan?

-Service Autopilot caters to fewer industries and offers more basic features compared to ServiceTitan.
+Service Autopilot caters to fewer industries and offers more basic features than ServiceTitan.
 For example, it doesn’t offer job costing or asset tracking.

 It can work well for home service providers in the industries it serves who are looking for basic field management software.
 However, it isn’t the best fit for those with commercial clients, bigger teams, or who want marketing support.